edgedb/edgedb/docs/reference/edgeql/cardinality.rst

 functions.

-Similarly the ``optional`` qualifier marks the input as optional; an operation will be executed is an optional input is empty or omitted, whereas passing an empty set for a "standard" (non-optional) element-wise input will always result in an empty set.
+Similarly the ``optional`` qualifier marks the input as optional; an operation will be executed is an optional input is empty, whereas passing an empty set for a "standard" (non-optional) element-wise input will always result in an empty set.